by Chantal Bufe

-The first time when dropping off my children at their new school in CA while watching them be brave and proceed with heads held up high as I sat in the car crying, worried about being a bad mother for putting them through this big change (I wasn't, they are fine).
+The first time when dropping off my children at their new school in CA while watching them be brave and proceed with heads held up high as I sat in the car crying, worried about being a bad mother for putting them through this significant change (I wasn't, they were fine).

-They became my lifeline during lockdown and homeschooling (so much confusion and frustration) when the riots took place and curfews were imposed (so much sadness and anger).
-And when finally we found ourselves in the middle of another cross-continental move (emotions depleted - batteries assis).
+They became my lifeline during lockdown and homeschooling (so much confusion and frustration) when the riots took place, and curfews were imposed (so much sadness and anger).
+When we finally found ourselves in the middle of another cross-continental move (emotions depleted - batteries assis).

-And so I always reminded myself of my mantra.
+And so I constantly reminded myself of my mantra.
 On some days, it worked well.
 On another, barely.
 But I stuck with it, as I realized that living a life unmoved, a static life, is nothing but a hindrance for life will never turn out exactly how we have planned, categorized, and organized it.
-Unrealistic expectations, subsequent disappointment, and tension is the outcome.
+Unrealistic expectations, subsequent disappointment, and tension are the outcome.

-So I tried exactly the opposite.
-The more I started to envision myself moving through my life like water - in a constant state of fluidity and flexibility - the more I started to embrace (and handle) what was coming my way ...all that was coming my way!
-Curiously, when you are in that state of fluidity - a state of surrender, really - life becomes much easier.
+So I tried precisely the opposite.
+The more I started to envision myself moving through my life like water - in a constant state of fluidity and flexibility - the more I began to embrace (and handle) what was coming my way ...all that was coming my way!
+Curiously, when you are in that state of fluidity - a form of surrender - life becomes much more manageable.
 All of it.
 And it did: We settled in well and quickly in CA, found friends, and discovered a place so beautiful that we could not imagine not having known about it before.
 We walked at our pace, adjusted our speed when we needed to, and took on each challenge as it came along.

-But what we are able to control is not to resist these life events but to remain smooth and flexible, flowing freely around all the stones and logs that lie in our riverbed.
+But what we can control is not to resist these life events but to remain smooth and flexible, flowing freely around all the stones and logs that lie in our riverbed.

 And the more we try and practice to live like that, the more we feel more freely.
 And in that limitless state, we start to see all of life's obstacles for what they are: opportunities.